 Once we receive your request and confirm your identity, the copy of the proof of identity will be destroyed.

-If you believe any personal information we are holding is incorrect or incomplete please contact the Privacy Officer at the above address.
+If you believe any personal information we are holding is incorrect or incomplete please contact our Privacy Officer at our published address.

 9.2 Opting out or unsubscribing